RideOn-App/RideOn/README.md

 **userSchema**
 userSchema has information about the registered users.
-It was hold the user infomrtion like registered email id, username and the password.
+It has the user information like registered email id, username and the password.

 ##View

 We have used **ejs** templating engine to generate HTML markup.

-Home page has link to static pages about us, contact, team, testimonials and options to sign up and login.

 The application has two pages to post the ride and request ride by querying.

 ##Controller

-This part of the application uses **passport local** to authenticate users or sign them up.
+This part of the application uses **passport-local** to authenticate users or sign them up.

-It also controls the pert of posting the ride information into the database and querying them.
+It also controls the part of posting the ride information into the database and querying them.

 ##Hosting